praxis-app/praxis/README.md

 Praxis is free and open source software, as specified by the GNU General Public License.

+## WIP

+You are entering a construction yard.
+Things are going to change and break regularly as the project is still getting off the ground.

+Your feedback is highly welcome!

 ## New location for development

 Praxis is currently being rebuilt from the ground up using a different tech stack and architecture, as well as improved security and a greater emphasis on accessibility.